himminguyen/BIMM142/README.md

 # BIMM143 Bioinformatics Lab

-This is my repository for my Bioinformatics class from UC San Deigo 2023
+This is my repository for my [BIMM 143](https://bioboot.github.io/bimm143_W23/) class from UC San Deigo 2023

 ## Index of Material